17 LinkedIn Marketing Best Practices

-7. Optimize your page
+7. Optimize your page.

 Just like how you should optimize your personal profile, you should be optimizing your company page as well.
 Add a professional image or logo to help with branding and fill out the details section to help people become familiar with your company.
 LinkedIn recommends updating your cover image at least twice a year.
 Your images, colors, and content need to align with your website and any other social media profiles your business has.

-8. Share content
+8. Share content.

 When followers see and engage with your posts, it will once again help drive traffic, generate leads, and boost your social reach as your content spreads.

-9. Add showcase pages
+9. Add showcase pages.

 If your company is multifaceted, it might be wise to add showcase pages.
 These pages can help keep your content marketing focused on the right audience.

 Groups are one of the most compelling aspects of LinkedIn marketing and can be a treasure trove of resources for those willing to take the plunge.